fazendadosoftware/vue-cli-plugin-leanix/docs/guide/step-by-step.md

 In this step-by-step tutorial we create a LeanIX custom report from scratch that will display all applications in a workspace as cards.

+The source-code for this project can be found [here](https://github.com/fazendadosoftware/vue-cli-plugin-tutorial).

 ## Create a Vue project
 We start by creating a Vue project from scratch using the following command:
 ```bash